The Northern Crusades: Europe's Last Pagan Kingdoms

 The Teutonic Order also led a campaign against the Russians.
 This campaign was a failure.
 The Teutonic Order was routed at the Battle of the Ice and was never again able to mount an attack against the Russians.

-The Northern Crusades were far more successful than the Crusades to the Holy Land.
-They successfully brought new people into the Christian fold, and maintained them until the Second World War.
-The two kingdoms that were created as a result of the Northern Crusades, Prussia and the Poland-Lithuania, dominated Eastern European politics until the unification of Germany.
-The Teutonic Order was vital to the success of the Northern Crusades, and should be recognized more in the English speaking world for this success.
+The Northern Crusades were far more successful than the Crusades to the Holy Land had been.
+They successfully brought new people into the Christian fold, and maintained their hold until the Second World War.
+The two kingdoms that were created as a result of the Northern Crusades, Prussia and the Polish-Lithuanian Commonwealth, dominated Eastern European politics until the unification of Germany.
+The Teutonic Order was vital to the success of the Northern Crusades, and should be recognized more in the English speaking world for its success.